Applied causality to infer protein dynamics and kinetics

 \subsection{Measuring the Distance between Time Correlation Functions}

-To quantify the distance between the MD- and AF2-generated time correlation functions, we use two distinct methods: the Kolmogorov-Smirnov (KS) test\cite{Siegel1956} and dynamical time warping (DTW).\cite{Ray2024,Meert2020} While we find that both approaches give qualitatively similar results, it is not guaranteed that these results extrapolate beyond our HIV-1 protease analysis, so we will detail both methods here.
+To quantify the distance between the MD- and AF2-generated ACFs, we use two distinct methods: the Kolmogorov-Smirnov (KS) test\cite{Siegel1956} and dynamical time warping (DTW).\cite{Ray2024,Meert2020} The details on how these methods are used are given below.